ColtonSilvaonKnoxKontor/OPL-Game-Compatibility-List/README.md

 This is a github repository that contains updated lists of compatible PS2 games using USB on OPL.
 For HDD/SMB, refer to other sources.
 To view this list dynamically, you may click the link to the left section of About.

 # How to add a game list here?
+Add your tested games on REPORTS.md, not here; or you may create an Issue to add game.
 You may use `formatter.cpp`, a c++ program that will automatically format a table data for you with easy to input function.
 These lists follow alphabetical sorting order from first numeric and letter.

 > [!NOTE]
 > Please put compatibility mode settings or OPL version on **Notes** if there's a specific version that can work while others not.